fangfufu/httpdirfs/README.md

 ## Installation
 Please note if you install HTTDirFS from a repository, it can be outdated.
-### Debian 11 "Bullseye"
+### Debian 12 "Bookworm"
-HTTPDirFS is available as a package in Debian 11 "Bullseye", If you are on Debian Bullseye, you can simply run the following command as ``root``:
+HTTPDirFS is available as a package in Debian 12 "Bookworm", If you are on Debian Bookworm, you can simply run the following command as ``root``:

 	apt install httpdirfs